 10. 10,000 Reasons by Matt Redman

-Without ever saying so, “10,000 Reasons” talks about the song of thanksgiving that the worshiper will sing when they rise in the morning and when they lie down at night.
-This thankful song, as Redman reminds us, will reverberate throughout eternity.
+Without ever saying so, “10,000 Reasons” talks about the thanksgiving songs that worshipers will sing when they arise in the morning and when they lie down at night.
+This song about gratitude, as Redman reminds us, will reverberate throughout eternity.